Last updated on February 14th, 2021 at 10:26 am

 The National Oceanic and Atmospheric Administration said 26 right whales died from 2017 to 2019 in northern waters, leaving an estimated 100 breeding females left in the Atlantic.
 In further disturbing news, during the 2017-2018 season, no calves were born in the Southeast during the winter calving season.

 It seemed all the news was bleak.
-But then, in 2019-20, there were nine new calves born off Florida’s coast and so far in 2020-21 (as of Jan.
-17), researchers have spotted 11 babies.
+But then, in 2019-20, there were nine new calves born off Florida’s coast and so far in 2020-21 (data as of Jan.
+21), researchers have spotted 14 babies.
+Sadly, the body of one of those babies, a 22-foot-long male, washed ashored at Anastasia State Park near St. Augustine on Feb.
+13, apparently struck by a boat.

 Why are they “right” whales?
 Because early whalers appreciated that their high blubber content made them float when dead.
 Whalers reduced the population to a few dozen by 1900.